joomla-projects/gsoc19_webservices/manual/en-US/specification/chapters/architecture.md

  To provision the API, these are the only code changes required to the CMS and the extension ecosystem.

  - Routes Definition
- - Authentication - Extension Specific Authentication
+ - API Authentication - Extension Specific
  - Controller Overrides
+ - Serialization - Extension Parametrization